DanielGibson/Greyteal/README.txt

 not relevant for that like gnome-shell/ or unity/
 I don't even know what "Greybird.emerald" is so I just left it as it was

+Usage/Installation: Copy the Greyteal/ folder (that contains gtk-2.0/ etc) to /usr/share/themes/ or $HOME/.themes/ and tell your Desktop Environment to use it.
+In XFCE Settings you can set in in "Appereance" for the Gtk theme and in "Window Manager" to enable the XFWM theme.

 (C) 2021, Daniel Gibson